bcwood/alaskahikesearch-11ty/hikes/johnson-pass.md

 ---
 title: Johnson Pass
 park: Chugach National Forest
-submittedBy: ''
+submittedBy: ""
 rating: 3
 difficultyRating: Somewhat easy
 difficultyDescription: gently slopes up to the midway point at the pass, then down.
 The trail is relatively easy with short spurts of elevation.
 connectedHikes: []
 milesOneWay: 23.0
 milesFromAnchorage: 64.0
-directionsFromAnchorage: 'North Trailhead: 64 <br />South Trailhead: 94'
+directionsFromAnchorage: "North Trailhead: 64 <br />South Trailhead: 94"
 elevationGain: 2700
 seasonDescription: All year (cross country ski, snowshoe, or hike in winter)
 mapFilename: johnson-pass-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename: johnson-pass.gpx
 bannerImage: johnson-pass-banner
 attachments:
   - slug: johnson-pass-1
     description: Johnson River in Winter
   - slug: johnson-pass-2
     description: View of the pass
   - slug: johnson-pass-3
-  description: 'Bridge #3 North Side'
+    description: "Bridge #3 North Side"
   - slug: johnson-pass-4
     description: Chasm
   - slug: johnson-pass-5
     description: Johnson River
   - slug: johnson-pass-6
     description: South end of Johnson Lake
   - slug: johnson-pass-7
     description: Johnson Pass South
   - slug: johnson-pass-8
     description: Johnson Lake reflection
   - slug: johnson-pass-9
     description: North end of Johnson Lake
   - slug: johnson-pass-10
     description: South Side Bridge
   - slug: johnson-pass-11
     description: Summit Lake
   - slug: johnson-pass-12
     description: Lupine
   - slug: johnson-pass-13
     description: Bench Lake
 trailheads:
   - name: Johnson Pass Trailhead (North)
     latitude: 60.7242292
     longitude: -149.2777607
   - name: Johnson Pass Trailhead (South)
     latitude: 60.5039132
     longitude: -149.438165
-tags: ['hikes', 'chugach-national-forest']
+tags: ["hikes", "chugach-national-forest"]
 layout: layouts/hike.njk
 ---

 If I could only use one word to describe this hike, it would be lush.
 With the exception of the very tops of the mountains and the water, the entire area is covered in green.
 I highly recommend this hike to wildflower lovers as there is an abundance and wide variety of them including lupine, wild columbine, and fireweed.
 It is amazing the growth in this pass.
 If it weren't for volunteers keeping the trail clear, I do believe it would be overgrown within a couple of years.

 If you start from the north, most of the trail to the pass follows Johnson and Bench Rivers with sturdy bridges when you need to cross them.
 They are huge and beautiful water systems.
 At one point the water flows through a deep rock cut chasm culminating in an incredible waterfall.
 There are also other huge waterfalls coming down many of the surrounding mountains.
 The middle of the trail is dominated by Bench Lake and Johnson Lake where many people fish for graylings.